The Insurrection Act Is A Tool For Racist Violence — No Wonder Trump Likes It

 On the seventh evening of protests sparked by the death of George Floyd, President Donald Trump was set to address the press and the people in the White House Rose Garden.
-In the minutes leading up to his address, reportedly peaceful protestors were doused with tear gas and hit with flash-bang explosions by police, before the city’s 7 p.m. curfew, in order to clear a path for Trump to walk to St. John’s Episcopal Church to pose with a Bible.
+In the minutes leading up to his address, reportedly peaceful protesters were doused with tear gas and hit with flash-bang explosions by police, before the city’s 7pm curfew, in order to clear a path for Trump to walk to St. John’s Episcopal Church to pose with a Bible.
 Then, during his speech, the president vowed to end “the riots and lawlessness.”
-He called protestors "thugs," and threatened to invoke a centuries-old law that allows him to deploy the U.S. military known as the Insurrection Act.
+He called protestors "thugs," and threatened to invoke a centuries-old law that allows him to deploy the US military known as the Insurrection Act.

 Advertisement